 Make sure you check the dog’s temperature periodically to ensure his temperature stays stable.
 Every 10 minutes is a good timing reference initially.
 If the temperature goes below 98 degrees, then you should seek veterinary care immediately.
 Once his temperature reaches above 100 degrees, you may remove the water bottles or heating pads and take off the towels.

-Continue monitoring the dog’s temperature until they begin to move around freely, and remain alert again.
-It is always recommended to seek medical attention regardless if he is feeling better or not to ensure proper diagnosis.
-In severe cases of hypothermia in dogs, a vet may have to administer fluids intravenously or insert warm water enemas.
+Continue monitoring his temperature until he moves around freely, and seek medical attention even if he’s feeling better.
+In severe cases, a vet may administer fluids intravenously or insert warm water enemas.

 The first thing you should do is provide warm towels for the hypothermic dog.
 The initial attempt at warming a dog using the warm towel method is primarily used in order to prevent further heat loss within the body.
 Indeed, stopping heat loss is the first step toward warming up the dog.

 You can do this by warming some towels in the dryer, if one is available, or you can use a hairdryer.
 Wrap the dog in the warm blankets to keep him substantially warm.
 You can keep a hot bottle of water wrapped inside a separate towel and place it next to his abdomen as to avoid burning,